-By the way, there’s no YouTube TV, and you can’t add or remove apps by yourself, either.
+By the way, the Xinitty Flex doesn’t allow for YouTube TV, and you can’t add or remove many popular apps by yourself, either.
 In short, Comcast controls what you get to do with the Flex.
 This is by far the biggest shortcoming of the device.

 The Flex has a Free to me section where it offers lots of free content.
 For example, all of the premium services mentioned above are available free one way or another.
 Either for a limited time or some certain shows/features.
 Also, the Peacock network is always free.

 The bottom line is at any given time, you can count on having something of quality for yourself or your kids to watch.
 Just don’t expect to have precisely what you want, when you want it.
 For that, you need a subscription to a particular service.

 I’ve used the Xfinity Flex for a week now and watched more movies on it than I thought I would.
 It made the basement where I’ve been hiding from my kids now and then more tolerable.
 The fact that the content was available for free, for only a short period, made it more enticing somehow.

 That said, if you already have a streamer or each of your TV and had subscribed for all streaming services, there’s no need to get this device.
 And that’s fine — you won’t miss out on anything — since you can’t count on the Flex to deliver what you want when you want it anyway.